Discordance Axis: History

 Discordance Axis was originally formed in 1991 by Jon Chang under the name of Sedition, after recruiting guitarist Rob Marton and drummer Dave Witte.
 The band didn't have a bassist, however, and would change their name to Discordance Axis in 1992.
 The band commonly avoided photographs and live performances.
 Steve Procopio played with the band live on a few occasions and recorded guitar on the Necropolitan EP (1997).
 In 2000, the band released their third and final album, The Inalienable Dreamless, which was acclaimed.

 In April 2001, Discordance Axis announced that Rob Marton would be leaving the band due to severe ear damage, resulting in their breakup.
 The band played their final show at CBGB on May 13, 2001, with Procopio filling in on guitar.
 Following their disbandment, Chang formed Gridlink in 2004, whilst Witte would become known for his role as a drummer in other bands such as Human Remains, Black Army Jacket, Burnt by the Sun and Municipal Waste.
 In 2019, Chang and Marton reunited in the band No One Knows What the Dead Think, who released their first and only album in September 2019 through Willowtip Records.

 Style

-In the beginning, the band played straightforward grindcore influenced by acts such as Napalm Death.
+In the beginning, the band played straightforward grindcore influenced by acts such as Napalm Death, to the point Seth Putnam of fellow grindcore band Anal Cunt jokingly accused them of plagiarism in their song "Stealing Seth's Ideas" the New Book by Jon Chang off the album Top 40 Hits.
 However, later releases showcased a more original style.
 Robert Marton guitar lines were both technical and dissonant, and added creative overdubs to augment the melodies.
 Dave Witte added complex rolls, fills, and jarring rhythmic shifts to the usual barrage of blast beats found in grindcore.
 Jon Chang alternated between a shrill shriek and a "gastrointestinal" roar, and based most of his metaphorical lyrics on novels and anime.
 The band had no bassist, and the majority of their full-length recordings were released in DVD cases rather than CD cases, accompanied by unusually large booklets with long liner notes for each song, usually longer than the lyrics.